Axway/platform-management-docs/content/en/docs/release_notes/13_06_00_relnotes.md

 * Added a *Marketplace Activity* view containing events related to the management of your marketplace and its assets as well as actions performed by consumer org members.
 The events can be filtered by date range, event type, or consumer org.
 * Added an *Activity* link from the *Marketplace Consumer Orgs* view linking to the *Marketplace Activity* view for the selected consumer org.
-* Added a toggle to the *Marketplace Settings* view allowing organization Administrator and Marketplace Manager role users to enable *Indentity Provider* support for the marketplace's consumer orgs.
+* Added a toggle to the *Marketplace Settings* view allowing organization Administrator and Marketplace Manager role users to enable *Identity Provider* support for the marketplace's consumer orgs.

 ## Improvement